 Most spam text messages aren’t coming from another phone.
-Instead, they’re usually originating from a computer and being delivered to your phone (at no cost to the sender) via an email address or an instant messaging account.
+They’re often originating from a computer and being delivered to your phone — at no cost to the sender — via an email address or an instant messaging account.

 Directly replying to a spam text message lets a spammer know that your number is genuine.
 What happens next?
 They can sell your phone number to other spammers who might bombard you with promises of free gifts and product offers.

-Do review your cell phone bill regularly.
+4. Do review your cell phone bill regularly

-Do check your phone’s settings.
+5. Do check your phone’s settings

 Your phone probably has built-in features to help block unwanted calls and text messages.
 Type in “block” using your device’s search function.